vshopes/zerotieropenwrt/README.md

 ## Zerotier Configuration
-* Create and account if you dont have one
+* Create an account if you dont have one
 * Create a new network
 * Configure network 192.168.1.0/24